Alikabbadj/French-SQuAD/README.md

 # SQuAD v1.1 dataset in French

-You will find in this repository a SQuAD v1.1 dataset in French.
+You will find in this repository a SQuAD v1.1 dev dataset in French.
 Since the train file is too big you can download it from : https://drive.google.com/drive/folders/1HzvQv4W7sveWkuxbw04tTfgiDq0ZKW8U?usp=sharing